LaXHeXLuX/Trimmer/README.md

 ## Preliminary work

 Before using the add-on, a reference object to the trim-sheet must be created.
 In Blender, create a new Plane object.
 In Edit mode, divide the plane into rectangular faces so that each trim is covered by a face.

+The main techniques for the face subdivision are:

+* Knife tool
+* Loop cuts
+* Edge subdivision

+with the exact method left up to the user’s preference.

 Below are two examples of a trim-sheet and the respective face layout in Blender:

 | ![Trim sheet 1](/pictures/preliminary/trimsheet1.png) | ![Trim sheet 1 divided](/pictures/preliminary/trimsheet1_divided.png) |